Habilitation

-Habilitation is the highest university degree, or the procedure by which it is achieved, in many European countries.
-The candidate fulfills a university's set criteria of excellence in research, teaching and further education, usually including a dissertation.
-The degree, sometimes abbreviated "Dr. habil."
-(Doctor habilitatus) or "PD" (for "Privatdozent"), is a qualification for professorship in those countries.
-The conferral is usually accompanied by a lecture to a colloquium.
+Habilitation is the highest university degree, or the procedure by which it is achieved, in Germany, France, Italy, Poland, Romania and some other European and non-English-speaking countries.
+The candidate fulfills a university's set criteria of excellence in research, teaching, and further education, which usually includes a second dissertation.

+The degree, sometimes abbreviated Dr. habil.
+(Doctor habilitatus), dr hab. (doktor habilitowany), or D.Sc.
+(Doctor of Sciences in Russia and some CIS countries), is often a qualification for full professorship in those countries.